miralee94/devops22-java/README.md

-# devops21_java
+# devops22-java

+Lesson material originally by Robert Westin, amended by Martin Fröjd.

 ## General

-You can view markdown files in GitLab i.e this `README.md` will be visible on the page [devops21_java](https://gitlab.com/robert-alfwar/devops21_java).
+You can view markdown files in GitHub i.e this `README.md` will be visible on the page [devops22-java](https://github.com/fictive-reality/devops22-java).

 You can preview markdown files in vscode with an extension i.e [markdown all in one](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one).
 To open the preview mode, right click on the file and select `Open preview`.

-If you have any improvements, guides or just better wording, feel free to create a `merge request` with the improvement to this repository.
+If you have any improvements, guides or just better wording, feel free to create a `Pull request` with the improvement to this repository.

 ## Lesson